Gin & Juice Shop Benchmark: How DAST Tools Really Stack Up

 According to our previous market survey on what is wrong with the current state of DAST, the key frustrations with the existing were very clear:

-• How many requests are sent (efficiency vs. noise)?
+- How many requests does it send (signal vs. noise)?

-• How fast can they achieve time to value (setup friction)?
+- How quickly can teams reach value (setup friction)?

-• How long does a scan take (developer workflow fit)?
+- How long does a scan take (fit into developer workflow)?

-• Does the scanner find vulnerabilities that matter on a real app, not just contrived testbeds?
+- Most importantly: does it find vulnerabilities that matter in real applications, not just contrived testbeds?

 This benchmark evaluates: